 But did you know that all credit is built from tradelines?
 Although this fact is not often discussed, it’s just as important to understand when it comes to building credit.
 Keep reading to find out why all credit begins with tradelines.

 Although each credit reporting bureau keeps the specifics of their credit scoring models a closely guarded secret, the general categories that factor into credit scores are widely known.
-In general, here’s what goes into a credit score:
+In general, here’s what goes into a credit report, which is then used to calculate your credit score:

 There are a few things that could show up in your credit file that are not technically tradelines, such as collections, judgments, bankruptcies, and foreclosures.
-However, these items can all be thought of as the result of not properly managing tradelines.
+However, these bad credit items can all be thought of as the result of not properly managing your tradelines.
 Let’s examine each example.

 The best way to build a good credit record is to open a variety of tradelines and keep them in good standing by making payments on time and keeping the utilization low.
 The fact is that you simply cannot build credit without tradelines.